 The Reality of Providing Energy in Australia: Bushfire Mitigation and the Benefits of Power Quality Monitoring Outside Substations

-By using the on board voltage and current sensing capabilities of these reclosers, the RC10 now has the capability to conduct complete power quality monitoring and reporting – a technology long bound to the granite yards of substations.
-This functionality is now available out on the feeders, using the exact same protection devices installed years ago, providing power quality feedback from the shores of the gold coast to Uluru.
-Enhancing Australian Protection System Testing through Real Time Digital Simulations The modern power system is large and highly complex in nature.
-At the same time, there are a number of new and potentially disruptive technologies that can redefine the way the power system is designed, operated and managed, changing long-existing network dynamics.
+By using the onboard voltage and current sensing capabilities of these reclosers, the RC10 now has the capability to conduct complete power quality monitoring and reporting – a technology long bound to the granite yards of substations.
+This functionality is now available out on the feeders, using the same protection devices installed years ago, providing power quality feedback from the shores of the gold coast to Uluru.
+Enhancing Australian Protection System Testing through Real-Time Digital Simulations The modern power system is large and highly complex in nature.
+At the same time, several new and potentially disruptive technologies can redefine the way the power system is designed, operated, and managed, changing long-existing network dynamics.
 Examples of these disruptive technologies include intermittent power generation (such as wind and large-scale solar PV farms), centralized energy storage, and distributed generation (DG).
 Meanwhile, computational power and sensing capacity is continuously increasing within the network.
-New generation network devices (including flexible alternating current transmission systems (FACTS) such as synchronous static compensators (STATCOMs), HVDC interconnections, multi-terminal dc networks and dc grids) extend the available solutions but further complicate the optimal selection of technologies.
-This increased complexity also translates into requirements for more sophisticated and highly selective protection systems for faster fault detection and isolation, in order to minimize disruption and increase network availability.
-Improper settings or co-ordination among protection devices can lead to major network disruptions, as demonstrated in the 2003 North American Eastern Interconnection Blackout.
+New generation network devices (including flexible alternating current transmission systems (FACTS) such as synchronous static compensators (STATCOMs), HVDC interconnections, multi-terminal dc networks, and dc grids) extend the available solutions but further complicate the optimal selection of technologies.
+This increased complexity also translates into requirements for more sophisticated and highly selective protection systems for faster fault detection and isolation, to minimize disruption and increase network availability.
+Improper settings or coordination among protection devices can lead to major network disruptions, as demonstrated in the 2003 North American Eastern Interconnection Blackout.
 Inadequate understanding of the power system and inadequate situational awareness are considered among the major causes of such failures.
-Recently, the aspect of grid resiliency has also attracted attention, in addition to the existing focus on reliability, efficiency and costeffectiveness.
+Recently, the aspect of grid resiliency has also attracted attention, in addition to the existing focus on reliability, efficiency, and cost-effectiveness.
 One of the main methods of demonstrating and verifying the performance of current and future power systems, thoroughly testing the design and operation of protection schemes, and experimenting on novel methods and approaches is through the use of real-time digital simulations.
-The concept of realtime digital simulations was initially introduced in 1969 by Dommel and is based on the calculation of the system’s currents and voltages using the conductance matrix of an equivalent electrical network at a time smaller than the defined time-step .
+The concept of real-time digital simulations was initially introduced in 1969 by Dommel and is based on the calculation of the system’s currents and voltages using the conductance matrix of an equivalent electrical network at a time smaller than the defined time-step .
 The time-step should be selected so that the real-time behavior of the network is accurately emulated and provides trustworthy results.
-Through real-time simulation, the behaviour of the power system can be observed in real-time.
-At the same time, external hardware (e.g. digital controllers or protection relays) can be directly connected to the simulator enabling studies on the response of hardware and on the response of the power system following any operation of the external device.
+Through real-time simulation, the behavior of the power system can be observed in real-time.
+At the same time, external hardware (e.g. digital controllers or protection relays) can be directly connected to the simulator enabling studies on the response of hardware and the response of the power system following any operation of the external device.
 The major drawback of this approach is that it requires large computational power and processing capabilities, which increase exponentially with the complexity of the simulated system.
 The typical time-step for real-time digital simulations is in the range of a few μs (up to 50μs).
-Real-time digital simulation can be a very powerful tool for network planners, protection engineers and everyone involved in the design and operation of a power system.
+Real-time digital simulation can be a very powerful tool for network planners, protection engineers, and everyone involved in the design and operation of a power system.
 The objective of this article is to present the real-time digital simulator (RTDS) available at UNSW Australia, demonstrate its capabilities and illustrate applications relevant to protection testing as well as the broad range of simulations that can be performed.